 Filbert brushes (flat with an oval top) are good to start with.
 You can buy different sizes: small, medium and large.

-Good brush sets are Catalyst Polytip Bristle Long Handle Brush, Set of 4 and Blick Wonder White Set – Assorted Handle, Set of 6.
+Good brush sets are Catalyst Polytip Bristle Long Handle Brush, Set of 4, and Blick Wonder White Set – Assorted Handle, Set of 6.
 The cost per set for beginners will be from $20 to $50.
+You can find many cheap sets on Amazon, I would question their qualities and overall durability, but they also work, myself, I’ve used cheap brushes in the beginning.

 Over time you will understand better what kind of brush you need.